 Just make it.

 If you recognize the “potatoes-in-bottom-of-the-cast-iron-skillet” thing going on there, then you must have seen my Breakfast Skillet from a couple of weeks ago.
 This means you already know how obsessed I am with preparing potatoes this way and how often I make them.
 Just today I made another one-skillet dish with the potatoes on the bottom just like the others…and it was also darn good (although this one is still my favorite).

 It’s possible you may have extra chimichurri once your noshing fest is over.
 I didn’t, but then I could drink the stuff.
 If you do have a bit left, or if you simply want to make a double batch and have some on hand for other uses, then here’s a list of 20 more delicious ways to use chimichurri.
 But do make this first, I promise you will love it!

-A few other really good lookin’ chimichurri dishes:
+A couple of other really good lookin’ chimichurri dishes:

 - 1 cup extra-virgin olive oil